 - How many people and companies have joined the project?

-Seasteading, the idea of building permanent and self-governing dwellings in international waters, has pivoted to Latin America.
+Get ready for seasteading in Panama.
+The idea of building permanent and self-governing dwellings in international waters has pivoted to Latin America.
 The movement has come a long way since libertarian entrepreneurs Peter Thiel and Patri Friedman launched the Seasteading Institute in 2008.

 Several seasteaders have tried—and failed—to set up floating societies over the years.
 In 2017, political conflict thwarted the institute’s attempt to create autonomous floating cities near the French Polynesian coast.
 Friedman and Thiel have moved on and are now focusing on charter cities on land.